droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>A suit of black plate armor stands against one wall, draped in cobwebs and marked by age.
 Oil lamps are mounted on the faded oak-paneled walls, which are carved with woodland scenes of trees, falling leaves, and tiny beasts.</p>
 </div>

 When triggered, the **[Animated Armor](https://2e.aonprd.com/Monsters.aspx?ID=2819)** will Release the grip on glaive and it will attempt to Shove a player over the railing.
 If it won't succeed after 2 rounds, it will attack with glaive and will fight to the death.
+I suggest to join the Armor and Broom fights together.

 If the armor is thrown down to the first floor and the players do not reveal their presence atop the balcony, it is unable to observe them with its darkvision, and is too stupid to think to climb back up.